General quantum resources providing advantages in work-extraction tasks: Certifying entanglement by one-sided device-independent work extraction tasks

+Our finding thus demonstrates that steering is the necessary and sufficient resource for the advantage in \CY{the one-sided device-independent work extraction tasks introduced above.} This further complements the recent findings reported in Refs.~\cite{JiPRL2022,BeyerPRL2019,ChanPRA2022,Hsieh2024,Biswas2025PRL}.
 Theorem~\ref{Result:Steering} thus implies that entanglement distributed among two agents can be thermodynamically certified by one of them without trusting the other.
 More precisely, by obtaining the extractable work $\overline{\Wdiff}(\assem,{\bf H})$ (which can be done in $B$ with the classical statistics announced by $A$, e.g., via a public channel), Theorem~\ref{Result:Steering} implies that the local agent $B$ can certify that $\assem\notin{\bf LHS}$ if the obtained work value is strictly higher than $\max_{{\assemLHS}\in{\bf LHS}(\assem)}\overline{\Wdiff}({\assemLHS},{\bf H})$ (which is a value that $B$ can compute).
 In that case, the state assemblage $\assem\notin{\bf LHS}$ cannot be produced by any separable state in a steering scenario, and, consequently, $\rho_{AB}$ must be entangled.